Custom Tasks

 // configuration code ...

 Task actions are the actual carriers of task logic.
 There are two primary ways to add task actions.
-The first is by annotating methods within the task with @TaskAction
+The first is by annotating methods within the task with @TaskAction:

-are automatically detected and executed, but their order is not guaranteed.
+Task actions annotated with @TaskAction are automatically detected and executed, but their order is not guaranteed.

-, is not for ordering but for quickly adding tasks or extending pre/post tasks for existing ones:
+The second method, doFirst() / doLast(), is not for ordering but for quickly adding tasks or extending pre/post tasks for existing ones:

-should be lightweight, especially as supplements to existing tasks; more complex extensions should be handled with new tasks.
+doFirst() / doLast() should be lightweight, especially as supplements to existing tasks; more complex extensions should be handled with new tasks.

 Task dependencies in a Gradle project form a Directed Acyclic Graph.
 To manually adjust task dependencies:

-API is used to add forward dependencies, transform backward dependencies into forward ones, insert tasks at the beginning or end, etc.shouldRunAfter(...)
+dependsOn(...)API is used to add forward dependencies, transform backward dependencies into forward ones, insert tasks at the beginning or end, etc. - Occasionally, APIs like

-are used for tasks without direct dependencies.finalizedBy
+shouldRunAfter(...)andmustRunAfter()are used for tasks without direct dependencies. - Avoid using

-scenario.Find more from below resources:
+Find more from below resources:

-, 4 is a practical use case.
-Scenarios for automatically organizing Task dependencies can refer to the use of the AGP Variant API below, based on the Provider
+1, 2, 3 are introductions to Task dependencies and dependsOn, 4 is a practical use case.
+Scenarios for automatically organizing Task dependencies can refer to the use of the AGP Variant API below, based on the Provider mechanism.

 Prior to version 7.0, the Android Gradle Plugin (AGP) lacked a defined API for third-party developers, necessitating direct examination of AGP's Task source code to extend its functionality.
 This involved identifying specific input and output interception points for manipulation.
 Post version 7.0, the Android team has provided standard entry points for third-party plugin developers: